 If you don’t have direct contact information for every interviewer, you can send an email to the one you do and ask them to share it with the others.

-Thanking the interviewer and telling them you’ve accepted another job leaves them with a favorable impression.
-You might leverage that goodwill at some future time – in business-to-business interactions or when seeking a job.
+Thanking the interviewer and telling them that you’ve accepted another job leaves them with a favorable impression.
+You might leverage that goodwill at some future time – in business to business interactions or when seeking a job in the future.

-If the interview made you realize that the job in question is not right for you, send a thank you note and clearly and respectfully state that you’d like to decline the position or that the role would not fit your career trajectory.
-This will save the interviewer time, and they will appreciate that.
+If the interview made you realize that the job in question is not right for you, send a thank you note, and clearly and respectfully state that you’d like to decline the position.
+This will save the interviewer time, and he or she will appreciate that.
 This will leave the door open for possible positive interactions in the future.

 Remember to include the following elements: